Skip to content

 Before an M2M app can request a token for a specific API audience, it must be authorized for that API.

-1. Go to the M2M application
+1. Open the M2M application in Kinde.

-2. Select APIs
+2. Select APIs.

-4. Select Save
+4. Select Save.

 You can also authorize apps programmatically using the Kinde Management API.